My father had smoked for much of his adult life until he was 40.

 Bottom Line on Quitting Smoking

 If you’ve quit smoking and are looking for affordable life insurance, it is possible.
 If you’ve quit for over a year, getting a preferred rating is a cinch with the carriers mentioned above.
 Please keep in mind that you still have to meet other underwriting guidelines and can’t have any high risk conditions.
-If you’re seeking a preferred plus rating, you’re looking at least having quite for 3 years.
+If you’re seeking a preferred plus rating, you’re looking at least having quit for 1 year.

-If you’re now a non-smoker looking for life insurance looking for quick quote, you can use our free life insurance quoter or contact us direct.
-If you have any questions about life insurance, or getting the best insurance as a smoker or former smoker, please contact us today.
-We are dedicated to getting you the best policy and helping you make an informed decision.
+If you’re a non-smoker looking for life insurance looking for quick quote, you can use our free life insurance quoter or contact us directly.
+Not only can we give you those quotes, but we can answer any questions as well.

 Each company has a different system for rating applicants that are smokers or used to be smokers, which means you could receive drastically different premiums for the same coverage.
-Because there are so many companies, you could spend weeks calling different agents to receive rates from all of the insurance companies.
-Instead, you can let our agents do all of that work for you, they can provide you with the best rates from dozens of companies.
+Finding the best companies for your situation could mean thousands of dollars in your wallet.